atrocore/atrodam/README.md

 - asset relations;
 - content management;
 - asset collections;
-- automatic versioning and creation of renditions (additional [modules](https://treodam.com/product) are needed);
+- automatic versioning and creation of renditions (additional [modules](https://atrodam.com/product) are needed);
 - and much more.

-Want to learn more about the TreoDAM functions and its advantages for you?
-Please, visit our [website](http://treodam.com/features)!
+Want to learn more about the AtroDAM functions and its advantages for you?
+Please, visit our [website](https://atrodam.com/features)!

 ## Technology

-TreoDAM is based on EspoCRM and uses PHP7, backbone.js, and Composer.
+AtroCore is based on EspoCRM and uses PHP7, backbone.js, and Composer.

-Want to know more about TreoDAM technology?
-Please, visit our [website](https://treodam.com/features)!
+Want to know more about AtroDAM technology?
+Please, visit our [website](https://atrodam.com/features)!

 ## Integrations

-TreoDAM has a REST API and can be integrated with any third-party system.
-The out-of-the-box TreoDAM is integrated with [TreoPIM](https://github.com/treolabs/treopim), which is our another open source application for Product Information Management.
+AtroDAM has a REST API and can be integrated with any third-party system.
+The out-of-the-box AtroDAM is integrated with [AtroPIM](https://github.com/atrocore/atropim), which is our another open source application for Product Information Management.

-Please, [ask](https://treodam.com/contact), if you want to know more.
+Please, [ask](https://atrodam.com/contact), if you want to know more.

 ## Requirements